Our Method

 (Albus Dumbledore)

 But to be able to do that, to show us the way, you have to do it for real, not pretend.
-You have to really go through your Personal Shit, work with your Shadow, learn to make it gold; let us see, every night, how you become someone else, from beginning to curtain.
+You have to really go through your Personal Shit, work with your Shadow, learn to turn it into gold; let us see, every night, how you become someone else, from beginning to curtain.

 Perhaps Actors are the most honest humans in the world, when performing.
 Because it is indeed in our nature of human beings, in our everyday lives, that we lie and hide what we feel, who we are, with a shield called ‘Public Persona’.
 We need one thing, but we say we want something else.
 We feel incomplete, but we act like we’re whole, like we don’t need anyone to be a successful career person or a happy human.
 We strive to fit in, and yet, we want to show the world how fit we are, how ready we are — when, in reality, nobody knows what they’re doing, do they?
 We’re all still here, still making mistakes, still learning.
 And that is okay.

-At the Strasberg Campus, we work with energy, we work with body, voice, emotion, we work with memories, real and imaginative.
+At the Method Campus, we work with energy, we work with body, voice, emotion, we work with memories, real and imaginative.
 We stimulate the spirit and the mind, we connect, we strive to be better.
 Join us now.

 -------------------------------------------------------------------------